 Cold Packs Information

-In reusable cold packs the refrigerant is usually a freezable gel of silica gel, hydroxyethel cellulose or polymer.
-Also included can be preservatives to prevent bacteria growth and water to aid freezing.
-Some cold packs elect to use ice cubes for every application, rather than a packaged refrigerant.
-Instant cold packs are fashioned of two chambers with a smaller bag inside the larger pack: one containing water and the other with ammonium nitrate or ammonium chloride.
+Cold packs come in two main types: reusable or disposable.
+Reusable cold pack refrigerant is usually a freezable silica gel, hydroxyethyl cellulose, or polymer.
+Preservatives may be used to prevent bacteria growth, and water may be added to aid freezing.
+Some packs use ice cubes rather than a packaged refrigerant.
+Instant cold packs comprise two chambers with a smaller bag inside the larger pack: one containing water and the other with ammonium nitrate or ammonium chloride.
 When an instant cold pack is squeezed the inner pouch is ruptured, mixing the agents and causing a chemical endothermic reaction.
-Makeshift cold packs can be made of ice and a sandwich bag.

 Cold packs consist of a pliable pouch, often nylon, polyurethane, or latex, containing a chilled refrigerant.
 Reusable cold packs with a hard plastic, non-pliable shell are also available, some with mounting options such as threads or clips to hold them in place within a container.

 Cold pack selection is heavily dependent on application.
 Instant cold packs require no freezing and can provide cooling right away.
 These are typically found in first aid kits and other medical applications, but their chemical composition prevents them from being suitable for food and beverage packaging.
 Reusable cold packs require time in a freezer in order to provide cooling but are suitable for food and beverage applications, since they lack chemicals.